 Once you have a website, you need to find ways to tell people about it.
 If you don’t create a website, you need to find other ways to get the information out there and promote your listing.
 Social media platforms — such as Facebook, Twitter, Instagram and LinkedIn — can be a good tool for both situations, adds The Balance.

 For example, you can create a Facebook page that includes all of the property information, pictures and a way to contact you.
 This can link back to your website or be your main online presence.
 Send out the link for your website or Facebook page to all of your followers and friends on each of your social media accounts and ask them to share with anyone they know who might be looking for a place to rent.

-Another great way to get people to your website is by using digital ads.
-Google ads, for example, display when people perform certain searches, allowing you to target users who are relevant to your renter needs.
-For example, if a user searches for “rental home in Phoenix” and you have your campaign set to target those words, your ad could appear on the search results page.
+Another simple way to get people to your website is by using digital ads.
+Google ads, for example, display when people perform certain searches, allowing you to target users who are relevant to your needs.
+For example, if a user searches for “rental home in Phoenix” and you have your campaign set to target those words, your ad may appear on the search results page.
 While paid media does come with a cost, you can set a daily budget so you are in control of how much you spend.